gyscos/cursive/Readme.md

 First off, terminals are messy.
 A small set of features is standard, but beyond that, almost every terminal has its own implementation.

-I mostly test VTE-based terminals (Gnome & Xfce), with the occasional Konsole and xterm checks.

 ### Output

 * **Colors**: the basic 8-colors palette should be broadly supported.
 User-defined colors is not supported in the raw linux TTY, but should work in most terminals, although it's still kinda experimental.